 7. Please respect the artist’s desire to distance.
 In normal circumstances, our artists have been known to join and interact with our audience up close and in person.
 This is and always will be their choice, but understand this year may be different.

-Justin Deckert is the Concert Manager at the Nickel Plate District Amphitheater (NPD AMP) and has been with Fishers Parks since March of 2020.
+Justin Deckert is the former Concert Manager at the Nickel Plate District Amphitheater (NPD AMP).
 His favorite thing to do in Fishers is going to concerts and enjoying the parks and local restaurants.
 He also enjoys writing, playing music, listening to books, hanging with his family, and cycling.
-He can’t wait to serve the City of Fishers by bringing the most creative, up and coming, and entertaining talent possible.
+He can’t wait to serve the City of Fishers by bringing the most creative, up-and-coming, and entertaining talent possible.
 Learn more about the NPD AMP at npdamp.com and follow them on Facebook and Instagram.